fullmetalbrackets/blog/src/pages/blog/customizing-windows-terminal-with-ohmyposh.md

 winget install JanDeDobbeleer.OhMyPosh -s winget
 ```

-Next we'll make Oh-My-Posh the default shell, which requires editing your PowerShell profile.
-This should be located in `C:\Users\<YourUser>\Documents\WindowsPowerShell`, look for `Microsoft.PowerShell_profile.ps1` and open it with the text editor of your choice.
-(You'll need to do it as Administrator.)
+Next we'll make Oh-My-Posh the default shell, which requires editing your PowerShell profile, located in `C:\Users\<your-username>\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`.
+Open it _as an Administrator_ with the text editor of your choice.
 Add the following to the top:

 ```shell
 oh-my-posh init pwsh | Invoke-Expression